Determining isotopy classes of crossing arcs in alternating links: Overview

-Overall, there are only a few results that identify arcs with a certain topological or combinatorial description as geodesics.
-Miller investigated isotopy classes of closed geodesics (\cite{Miller}).
-As for intercusp arcs, the only results known to the author are either the examples of canonical cell decompositions by Sakuma and Weeks that imply that crossing arcs of a some families of symmetric alternating links are isotopic to geodesics (see Examples I.2.2-I.2.4 in \cite{SakumaWeeks}), or work done by Adams, Burton, Cooper, Futer, Purcell, and Reid that provides information about isotopy classes of certain tunnel arcs under additional restrictions (\cite{Adams, AdamsReid, Burton, Cooper}).
+Beyond 2-bridge links, there were few additional results that identify cusp-to-cusp arcs in link complements with certain topological or combinatorial description as geodesics.
+Sakuma and Weeks gave examples of canonical cell decompositions implying that crossing arcs of some families of symmetric alternating links are isotopic to geodesics (see Examples I.2.2-I.2.4 in \cite{SakumaWeeks}).
+Work of Adams, Burton, Cooper, Futer, Purcell provided information about isotopy classes of certain tunnel arcs under additional restrictions (\cite{Adams, AdamsReid, Burton, Cooper}).

-The sufficient conditions we obtained turn out to have a simple geometric meaning.
-Let us return again to the polyhedral decomposition suggested by Thurston and described by Menasco for alternating links.
+The sufficient conditions we obtain turn out to have a simple geometric interpretation.
+Let us return to the polyhedral decomposition suggested by Thurston and described by Menasco for alternating links.
 The term ``polyhedron" is used only in topological sense here, since even for a hyperbolic link the faces might not be planar, \textit{i.e.} might not lie in one hyperbolic plane.
 We will call such a polyhedron \textit{cross-sectionally convex}, if at every ideal vertex all interior angles of a cross-section are in $(0,\pi)$.
 Note that this is not equivalent to the usual convexity: the faces might still be non-planar and, when subdivided, might yield a non-convex polyhedron.

-The conditions that we obtain imply cross-sectional convexity of two polyhedra suggested by Thurston.
-Then we show that every cross-sectionally convex polyhedral decomposition can be subdivided into ideal geometric partially flat triangulation (``partially flat" means some tetrahedra have 0 volume, while the rest have positive volume).
-In particular, the purely combinatorial algorithm described by Menasco for alternating links then provides an ideal geometric partially flat triangulation.

-The existence of an ideal partially flat geometric triangulation is a necessary and sufficient condition for the existence of the complete hyperbolic structure on a 3-manifold (\cite{PetronioWeeks}).
-Such triangulations appear to be useful for various other purposes as well (see, for example, \cite{LackenbyHeegaard}).
+Our conditions imply cross-sectional convexity of the two polyhedra suggested by Thurston.
+Then we show that every cross-sectionally convex polyhedral decomposition can be subdivided into an ideal geodesic \textit{partially flat} triangulation (``partially flat" means that some, but not all tetrahedra have 0 volume, while the rest have positive volume).
+In particular, for links satisfying our conditions the purely combinatorial algorithm described by Thurston, Menasco and Petronio provides an ideal geodesic partially flat triangulation that induces the complete hyperbolic structure on the link complement.
+Such triangulations appear to be useful for various other purposes as well (see, for example, \cite{LackenbyHeegaard} or \S 6 in \cite{NeumannZagier}).